 From the beginning of the school year, 51,904 students have been infected by the virus, which is around 1% of the 5.3 million enrolled ones.
 While 13,026 new infections have been registered among school staff.

-On Wednesday, September 1, the Texas Department of State Health reported 17,033 new cases and 320 deaths.
+On Wednesday, October 6, the Texas Department of State Health reported 10,120 new coronavirus cases and 371 fatalities, compared to Wednesday, September 1, when 17,033 new cases and 320 deaths were registered.

 Is it safe to travel to Houston?

-The number of people testing positive for COVID-19 in Houston increases on a monthly basis.
-As of today, the test positivity rate is at 19.5 percent.
+The number of people testing positive for COVID-19 in Houston was increasing on a monthly basis.
+Luckily, since mid-September, new daily cases seem to be decreasing.

-39.1% of Houstonians are unvaccinated and they represent the vast majority of people showing up in emergency rooms and in ICUs.
+Only about 54% of Houstonians are fully vaccinated.
+In fact, unvaccinated citizens represent the vast majority of people showing up in emergency rooms and in ICUs.